The size of a stratifying system can be arbitrarily large: Stratifying systems for higher Auslander algebras

 \begin{remark} We note that $(\Theta_m, \leq)$ is not an exceptional sequence since we can find objects $M_i, M_j \in \Theta_m$ such that $\Ext^2_{A_m}(M_i, M_j) \neq 0$ for all $m \in \mathbb{N}$. \end{remark}

 \begin{remark} A stratifying system $(\Theta, \leq)$ is said to be complete if there is no indecomposable module $N$ such that $(\Theta \cup \{N\}, \leq')$ is a stratifying system such that $i\leq' j$ if $i \leq j$.
-It follows from the construction of $(\Theta_m, \leq)$ that there is no indecomposable $A_m$-module $M_0$ such that $(\{M_0\}\cap\Theta_m, \leq)$, where $\leq$ is the natural order in $[0,t_m]$.
-Likewise, there is no indecomposable $M_{t_m+1}$ such that $(\Theta_m \cup M_{t_m+1}, \leq)$ is a stratifying system where $\leq$ is the natural order in $[1, t_m+1]$.
-However, is not clear that $(\Theta, \leq)$ is a complete stratifying system in general. \end{remark}
+It follows from the construction of $(\Theta_m, \leq)$ that there is no indecomposable $A_m$-module $M_0$ such that $(\{M_0\}\cup\Theta_m, \leq)$, where $\leq$ is the natural order in $[0,t_m]$.
+Likewise, there is no indecomposable $M_{t_m+1}$ such that $(\Theta_m \cup \{M_{t_m+1}\}, \leq)$ is a stratifying system where $\leq$ is the natural order in $[1, t_m+1]$.
+However, is not clear that $(\Theta_m, \leq)$ is a complete stratifying system in general. \end{remark}

 {\bf Acknowledgements:} The author would like to thank Octavio Mendoza, Corina Saenz and Aran Tattar for their comments and remarks.
-He also thanks Volodymyr Mazorchuk for pointing out the paper \cite{Persson2020}.
+A special thanks goes to the anonymous referee for their careful reading and helpful suggestions.
 He is specially grateful of Gustavo Jasso for pointing out that the arguments of Section~\ref{sec:verylarge} could be used to construct a stratifying system of infinite size, leading to the inclusion of Section~\ref{sec:infinite}.

 \cprime{$'$} \cprime{$'$}